dowosage/data/README.md

 # IBMDataScience

-  this needs to be re-done from scratch
+  This needs to be re-done.
+From scratch.